AbrahamSanders/codec-bpe/README.md

 Codec BPE flattens multi-level codes from Residual Vector Quantizers (RVQ) and converts them into unicode strings for tokenization into compressed token sequences.
 For example, a single Codec BPE token might represent a 4-gram of codes from 4 codebooks representing a single acoustic unit, a 6-gram comprising a whole acoustic unit and half of the next one, or even an 8-gram represnting two whole acoustic units.
 Depending on the codec, vocab size and type of audio, this can yield savings of 2-5x in sequence length compared to directly modeling the flattened codebooks.

-Codec BPE can also be used with single-level codecs such as [XCodec2](https://github.com/zhenye234/X-Codec-2.0) (Ye et al., 2025), [WavTokenizer](https://github.com/jishengpeng/WavTokenizer) (Ji et al., 2024), and [SimVQ](https://github.com/youngsheen/SimVQ) (Zhu et al., 2024).
+Codec BPE can also be used with single-level codecs such as [XCodec2](https://github.com/zhenye234/X-Codec-2.0) (Ye et al., 2025), [WavTokenizer](https://github.com/jishengpeng/WavTokenizer) (Ji et al., 2024), [SimVQ](https://github.com/youngsheen/SimVQ) (Zhu et al., 2024), and [MagiCodec](https://github.com/Ereboas/MagiCodec) (Song et al., 2025).
 In this case, a single Codec BPE token could represent one or more codes where each code represents a whole acoustic unit.

 **Using Codec BPE allows efficient audio language modeling with multi-level codecs to be done with vanilla LLM architectures, meaning no custom architecture is needed to deal with modeling the RVQ.
 Your model will already be compatible with the full ecosystem of training and inference tools available for [HuggingFace Transformers](https://github.com/huggingface/transformers), such as [vLLM](https://github.com/vllm-project/vllm) and [Ollama](https://ollama.com/)!**

 ## 🚀 Updates
+**2025-06-22**
+- Added support for [MagiCodec](https://github.com/Ereboas/MagiCodec), a new **streaming** single-level codec with a 50 Hz framerate!
+Use `--codec_model MagiCodec-50Hz-Base` when encoding audio with `codec_bpe.audio_to_codes` to encode using the MagiCodec model.
+See [here](#train-a-tokenizer-from-audio-files) for a usage example.

 **2025-06-19**
 - Added ability to encode audio into subsecond chunk sizes with a sliding window of prior audio as context.
 This helps support use-cases where the encoded audio should simulate a streaming setting.
 For example, many codecs will encode the same audio differently depending on the encoder's receptive field size - even with native streaming codecs like Mimi.
 So, when training a streaming speech-to-text audio LM, we want to encode the training audio in tiny chunks so that it resembles what will be received during live streaming.
 This helps prevent throwing the model out of distribution at inference time.
   - Use the `--chunk_size_secs` and `--context_secs` parameters with `codec_bpe.audio_to_codes` to configure this.